Last updated on

 Bacon Spaghetti Pasta Carbonara includes pasta, eggs, cheese, and bacon that come together to make the ultimate Italian favorite recipe!

 I recently made it for the first time and I only had one question: Why the heck did I wait so long to make this creamy sauce, bacon, and pasta dish?
 It is The Best!

-My recipe is a take-off on one I found on Just Get Off Your Butt and Bake (thanks sooo much!).
-Unlike the traditional Italian Spaghetti Carbonara recipe, both of our recipes are made with cream, but don’t hold that against me.
+My recipe is a take on one I found on Just Get Off Your Butt and Bake (thanks so much!).
+Unlike the traditional Italian Spaghetti Carbonara recipe, both of our recipes are made with cream but don’t hold that against me.